Why stocks keep rallying even though consumers feel lousy - Local News 8

 Consumers may be worried about inflation and rising interest rates.
 But don’t tell that to Wall Street.

 Stocks rose again Tuesday, putting the market on track for a third-straight day of gains in what’s turning out to be a very bullish October.
-The Dow was up nearly 300 points, or 0.9%.
+The Dow was up nearly 275 points, or 0.9%, in midday trading.
 The blue chips have now rallied more than 10% so far this month.

 So why is the market in rally mode even though consumers are worried about the rising price of just about everything?
 There are two key reasons.